iExecBlockchainComputing/documentation-tools/overview/helloWorld/5-suprise.md

 It's time to celebrate, the last step to do is :

-- Claim your OG NFT using the link below to show off your achievement.
+- Complete the quest using the button below to show off your achievement.
 - Fill in the feedback form to help us improve the journey.

 You're now eligible for our special raffle 300$ exclusively for early testers of